Free UK postage on orders over £50 ● Sign up to our newsletter for 20% off your first order

 Lifestyle factors

-Poor sleep, stress, smoking, and long, hot showers can all contribute to barrier damage.
+Poor sleep, ongoing stress, smoking, and long, hot showers can all place additional strain on the skin barrier.

 Signs of a damaged skin barrier